 - Fiction and jokes from past decades of LDS magazines

 - Magazine cover art, music, radio scripts, and other artifacts of Mormonism’s cultural past

 - Current events, guest posts, and any other ol’ thing that catches my fancy

 Past Posts/Topical Guide

 Comments are solicited.
 Please remember, though, that I am a believing Mormon writing chiefly for others of my faith, and all comments must respect that orientation.
-I am the idiosyncratic court of final appeal as to suitability.
+Keepa has developed a community of courtesy and friendship, with a minimum of sarcasm and attacks on other commenters.
+I am the idiosyncratic court of final appeal as to suitability of comments.

 Blog Theme and Technical Advice

 My sincerest thanks to J. Stapley for designing the original Keepa pages in 2006 pages and for handling the technical details – I couldn’t have got started without him.
 Our new (2023) look was designed by Jenny Smith, who acquiesced in my desire for the page to look as familiar as possible, while looking crisper and cleaner, and incorporating many behind-the-scenes improvements.
 Thank you Jenny (and Jared).